Inequalities for entropies and dimensions: Equivalence

-\begin{proof}[Proof of the lemma] The dimension of $C_A$ is equal to $\log\#A/\log N$, and the dimension of $(C_A)_I=\Pi_I(C_A)$ is equal to $\log\#A_I/\log N$, so the difference is equal to $\log (\#A/\#A_I)/\log N$.
-Here the ratio $\#A/\#A_I$ is just the size of preimages for the uniform projection $\pi_i\colon A\to A_I$.
+The ratio $\#A/\#A_I$ is the size of preimages for the uniform projection $\pi_I\colon A\to A_I$.
 To specify the first $k$ digits in a point $x\in X$ we have to specify $k$ digits of its projection $x_I \in X_I$, and also for every of $k$ positions choose one of the preimages of some element of $A_I$.
 Now we may apply the point-to-set principle to get the desired result. \end{proof}

-The application of this lemma, as we have discussed, finishes the proof. \end{proof}
+The application of this lemma, as we have discussed, finishes the proof of Theorem~\ref{reverse}. \end{proof}